mapbender/mapbender-documentation/en/quickstart.rst

 #.
 To create a user, go to ``Security --> Users --> Add new user``.

 #.
-Choose a name and a password for your user.
+Choose a name for your user.

 #.
 Provide an email address for the user.

 #.
+Choose a password for your user and repeat it in the ``Confirm password`` field.

+#.
 Save your new user.
+It is still possible to alter user information later on.

 #.
 You can provide more information about the user in the tab ``Profile``.
+In the ``Groups`` and ``Security`` tabs it is possible to assign the user additional parameters, e.g. the membership to a group.

 .. image:: ../figures/mapbender_create_user.png
      :scale: 80